openmod-tracker/MacroEnergy.jl/docs/src/Manual/assets/thermalpower.md

 - ``\epsilon`` represents the stoichiometric coefficients defined in the [Conversion Process Parameters](@ref thermalpower_conversion_process_parameters) section.

 ## [Input File (Standard Format)](@id thermalpower_input_file)

+!!! note "Techno-Economic Analysis"
+    Techno-economic analysis background is recommended for updating or adding conversion process parameters.
+For users not familiar with TEA, they can refer to [this guide](@ref tea).

 The easiest way to include a thermal power plant asset in a model is to create a new file (either JSON or CSV) and place it in the `assets` directory together with the other assets.